stephanewerner/SPLUS_GalaxyClusterCatalogue/README.md

-# S-PLUS Galaxy Cluster Catalogue
+# S-PLUS Galaxy Clusters and Groups Catalogue
 Here you can find the first version of the S-PLUS Galaxy Clusters and Groups Catalogue using PzWav.
 We ran PzWav using S-PLUS DR1 data.
 There was an analysis of membership and new cluster detections for clusters with S/N>5.0, so for these clusters we have additional information as R_{200}, M_{200}, number of members etc.

-# about the files
+# About the files

-There is one main table with the clusters: SPLUS_GalaxyClusterCatalogue.fits.
+The main file with galaxy clusters and groups is SPLUS_GalaxyClusterCatalogue.fits.

 It has all clusters with SN>3.3, 1.3<DEC<1.3 and -45.0<RA<60.0 (we excluded the galactic plane area), and 0.0<z<0.4.
-However, as discussed in Werner et al submitted, the clusters with z<0.1 is not included in our main catalogue.
+However, as discussed in Werner et al submitted, clusters with z<0.1 are not included in our main catalogue.

 A preview of the catalogue can be seen in the figure below.
 Be aware that depending on the redshift and S/N cuts the completeness and purity of the sample can be low!
-Check the paper for more information.
+Check out the paper for more information.

 ![](https://github.com/stephanewerner/SPLUS_GalaxyClusterCatalogue/blob/main/SPLUS_DR1_catalogue.png)

-# about the columns
+# About the columns

-These are fits files with 6 columns.
+SPLUS_GalaxyClusterCatalogue.fits has 30 columns as shown below.

 1. S-PLUS cluster ID
 2. PzWav ID